wpswings/track-orders-for-woocommerce/README.txt

 > You can automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, and live updates.

+=== WITH OUR WOOCOMMERCE SHIPPING PLUGIN YOU CAN: ===

+* Multi-Carrier Tracking On the Same Page with live updates
+* Track your orders with three tracking templates
+* Quick order tracker button for customers
+* Show the icon for order status in the order table
+* Track your orders using the unique order ID only
+* Third-party Shipment Tracking (FedEx)
+* Enable Live Map Package Tracking Using Google Map
+* Let customers & guests export orders in a CSV file
+* Email notifications for order status in WooCommerce
+* Show additional order details
+* Create and use the custom order status.
+* Share Tracking URL on WhatsApp.

 === ⭐ KEY FEATURES OF WOOCOMMERCE SHIPPING PLUGIN: ===

+#### 1) Multi-Carrier Tracking On Same Page:
+With the latest update to our WordPress order tracking plugin, we have added support for **on-page live tracking** for over 1000 carriers.
+Now, customers can track their orders directly on your website without being redirected anywhere else.
+All they need to do is enter their tracking ID, and the live order status will appear instantly on your site.

-#### 1) Using Pre-Built Tracking Templates:
+#### 2) Using Pre-Built Tracking Templates:
-WooCommerce Order Tracker provides a diverse range of three distinct order-tracking templates, which enables you to incorporate captivating visual representations for different order statuses, such as on-hold, processing, delivery, and more.
+WooCommerce Order Tracker provides a diverse range of **three distinct order-tracking templates**, which enables you to incorporate captivating visual representations for different order statuses, such as on-hold, processing, delivery, and more.

-#### 2) Create Custom Order Status in WooCommerce:
+#### 3) Create Custom Order Status in WooCommerce:
-Order tracker for WooCommerce allows you to create and use custom order statuses tailored to your specific order fulfillment workflow.
+Order tracker for WooCommerce allows you to create and **use custom order statuses** tailored to your specific order fulfillment workflow.
 Define order statuses that cater to the distinct stages within your shipping process.

-#### 3) Track your orders With Google Maps:
+#### 4) Track your orders With Google Maps:
-With Google Maps feature allows customers to track their orders in real-time using Google Maps API integration.
+With Google Maps feature allows customers to track their orders in **real-time using Google Maps API** integration.
 You have to provide the Google Maps API key, the order production house address, and the lessons of the order transit locations.
 Once enabled, customers can view the progress of their order on a Google Maps map.

-#### 4) Third-party Live Shipment Tracking (FedEx):
+#### 5) Third-party Shipment Tracking (FedEx):
-Through the integration with FedEx's live shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages using the provided tracking code.
+Through the **integration with FedEx's shipment tracking** system, the WooCommerce order tracker plugin allows customers to track their packages using the provided tracking code.

-#### 5) Replace Order Status Text With Icons:
+#### 6) Replace Order Status Text With Icons:
-You can replace the order status text with relevant icons in the order details table, allowing customers to grasp their orders' status at a glance.
+You can replace the **order status text with relevant icons** in the order details table, allowing customers to grasp their orders' status at a glance.
 By utilizing icons that are associated with each specific order status, such as a checkmark for "completed" or a clock for "processing," the visual representation becomes more compelling and user-friendly.

-#### 6) Email Notifications for WooCommerce Order Status:
+#### 7) Email Notifications for WooCommerce Order Status:
-Use the order tracking plugin to implement automated email notifications that are triggered whenever the WooCommerce order status is updated.
+Use the order tracking plugin to implement **automated email notifications** that are triggered whenever the WooCommerce order status is updated.
 You also get access to four email notification templates, allowing you to choose the one that fits your brand.

-#### 7) Track Only Using Order ID:
+#### 8) Track Only Using Order ID:
-Enable them to track their orders effortlessly by solely entering their unique order ID, without the need for additional information such as email addresses or account logins.
+Enable them to track their orders effortlessly by solely entering their **unique order ID**, without the need for additional information such as email addresses or account logins.

-#### 8) Order Export as CSV File:
+#### 9) Order Export as CSV File:
-With the WooCommerce order tracker, logged-in users and guest users can export their order details in a comma-separated values (CSV) file, which contains details like Order ID, Status, Total, Items, Payment Method, Billing Name, and Email address.
+With the WooCommerce order tracker, logged-in users and guest users can **export their order details** in a comma-separated values (CSV) file, which contains details like Order ID, Status, Total, Items, Payment Method, Billing Name, and Email address.

-#### 9) Order Information:
+#### 10) Order Information:
-Show customers information crucial to the order fulfillment process, such as the delivery partner, estimated delivery date, and tracking code.
+Show **customers information** crucial to the order fulfillment process, such as the delivery partner, estimated delivery date, and tracking code.
 Including the delivery partner's name.

-#### 10) Create WooCommerce Order Tracking Shortcode on the tracking Page:
+#### 11) Create WooCommerce Order Tracking Shortcode on the tracking Page:
 By utilizing the page short code, you can add an Order Tracking page anywhere on your WooCommerce store.
-Use the form shortcode to implement a Track Order Form anywhere on your site.
+Use the **form shortcode to implement a Track Order Form** anywhere on your site.

 === LIVE DEMO OF ORDER TRACKER PLUGIN ===